jpa436/peak-bloom-prediction/data/README.md

-# Cleaned data sets : cleaned_data.csv
+# Cleaned data sets : clean_data.csv

 The structure of the cleaned data files is as follows: